 Important things to know about asking for exceptions

 Your doctor or other prescribers must give us a written statement that explains the medical reasons for requesting an exception.
 For a faster decision, include medical information from your doctor or other prescribers when you ask for the exception.

-Our plan can accept or deny your request.
+Perennial Advantage can accept or deny your request.

 If we approve your request for an exception, our approval usually is valid until the end of the plan year.
 This is true if your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition.